DigitalBrewLLC/cxt-manager/README.md

 ## Core Philosophy

-**CxtManager is a Manager, not an Enforcer.**
+**cxt-manager is a Manager, not an Enforcer.**

 We provide structure and Git-like version control for your context files.
 You decide what goes in them.
-Your AI helps you write them.
-CxtManager keeps them organized, versioned, and aligned.
+Your AI helps you write them. cxt-manager keeps them organized, versioned, and aligned.

 ### The Alignment Principle